BL-30/ML-Time-Series-Prediction-confidential/README.md

 <p align="center">
   Signal generation using : </p>

+  ACCURACY OF THE MODEL : 73% with a 10% max variation over the 5 past years ( 2018 - 2023 )

   - LASSO, Ridge and GRID Search algos for features selection

   - Time series cross val for sizing training and testing datasets